 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Delaware, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-All right, uh, glad you're with us.
+All right, glad you're with us.

-Welcome aboard 800 nine four-one Sean.
+Welcome aboard 800-941 Sean.

-If you want to be a part of this extravaganza, you know, there's a the song by Tim McGraw, and it's called Live Like You're Dying.
+If you want to be a part of this extravaganza, you know, there's a song by Tim McGraw, and it's called Live Like You're Dying.

 Such a great song.

-And it's like we have all these great plans in life, and then something just hits you so hard, it just it makes us all pause.
+And it's like, we have all these great plans in life, and then something just hits you so hard, it just, it makes us all pause.

-And honestly, I had an entirely different show book for the whole day, and I was listening to the end of Rush's show, and he made this announcement, and it's that moment.
+And I was listening to the end of Rush's show, and he made this announcement.

 It just hits you on a dime.

-Um, I don't think talk radio would ever be anything like it is, or I'd be here.
+I don't think talk radio would ever be anything like it is, or I'd be here if it wasn't for all that Rush has done.

-Now I want to be very clear.
+Now, I want to be very clear.

 It's being treated.

-Um, he said good news that he didn't have any symptoms, which is good.
+He said, good news that he didn't have any symptoms, which is good.

-Um, just something that he noticed and they picked up on it.
+Just something that he noticed and they picked up on it.

-Uh I know every single one of us now taking and absorbing this.
+I know every single one of us now taking and absorbing this.

 We've all lived through this.

-Probably everyone listening, and if you haven't, thank God you haven't, I hope you never have it.
+I hope you never have it.

-It's never gonna be good.
+It's never going to be good.

-Um I find sickness and all of it associated with it.
+I find sickness and all of it associated with it.

-Now, my three sisters were nurses, my brother-in-law is a doctor.
+Now, my three sisters were nurses.

-Um, and doctors are amazing people, and but it is it just hit me like a dime, like a ton of bricks, like a mat truck, I don't know, whatever cliche you want to use, that's it.
+But it just hit me like a dime, like a ton of bricks, like a Mac truck.

-Uh, I know his family.
+I know his family.

-Uh I love this family.
+I love this family.

 They are incredibly brave people individually.

-And but let me just let Rush say it in his words, just announcing it moments ago.
+But let me just let Rush say it in his words, just announcing it moments ago.

 I have been diagnosed with advanced lung cancer.